-We identified two sources of information from the WTO -- subsidies notifications and trade policy reviews (TPR).
-The subsidies notification is the primary source of information under the WTO framework for each member country's subsidy programs.
+We identified two sources of information from the WTO -- Subsidies Notifications and Trade Policy Reviews (TPR).
+The Subsidies Notification is the primary source of information under the WTO framework for each member country's subsidy programs.
 WTO member countries are required to notify the WTO of specific subsidies, in accordance with Article 25 of the Agreement on Subsidies and Countervailing Measures (SCM Agreement).
 This portion of the SCM Agreement requires that members notify all specific subsidies, at all levels of government and covering all goods sectors, to the SCM Committee.
-New and full notifications are due every two years; members may also submit update notifications at any time.
-These documents are available from the WTO Secretariat and may be accessed through the WTO's website.3
+New and full notifications are due every two years; members may also submit update notifications at any time, but those have been de-emphasized by the Secretariat.
+These documents are available from the WTO Secretariat and may be accessed through the WTO's website.2